 If you play super-tight, you benefit a bit more from a bonus where the rake isn’t attributed but is instead divided evenly to each player who put any money in the pot.
 These are rare nowadays, but sites like Bodog still has this kind of system in place.

 If you play any other style, choose the bonus which returns you the biggest amount of rake you pay.

 Percentage of rake returned tends to differ quite a bit between different poker websites even in the same network.
 Any other aspect of poker bonuses you can safely ignore.
 Freeroll tickets and stuff like that is aimed at low stakes players and are not worth your time.

 That being said, a decent VIP-club would be nice, but (unlike bonuses) these are very similar among different poker rooms.
 So instead of wasting your time digging around for VIP-club details just go for the bonus, you’ll benefit from the VIP-club on the side.

 One more tip:

-Don’t fall into the trap of thinking that since you are a high stakes player, you need to play at PokerStars or Full Tilt.
+Don’t fall into the trap of thinking that since you are a high stakes player, you need to play at PokerStars or William Hill.
 This is NOT true.
 You’ll find much softer games at other poker sites – at smaller sites, there are no 50 players waiting for a seat at that one table that has a fish in the table.
 Bigger sites are best used as a place to play while waiting to get a game going at a softer site.

 One clear exception to this rule is PartyPoker.
 While Party is a massive site, their games are still quite soft, and their rakeback offer makes it well worthwhile to play at Party at a high volume.